v47-io/architect-rs/docs/src/installation/README.md

 # Installation

+## Prerequisites

+Architect uses your existing Git installation, so you should have the `git` command on your `PATH`.

 ## Using pre-built binaries

 You can easily get pre-built binaries for Architect if you don't want to build it yourself.